roymiles/machine-learning-gui/README.md

 # Visual Machine Learning

 This project acted as an introduction to Qt and machine learning.
+I learnt a lot about templates, GUIs, and machine learning fundementals along with their practical implementations.
+I put a focus on rigurously understanding the modern C++ (11/14/17) specification and the mathematics of ML.
+This project was developed alongside my reading of "The Elements of Statistical Machine Learning".

-The development has since been put on hold due to other commitments.
+Unfortunately, the development of this project has since been put on hold due to other commitments.

 The aim of this project is build a graphical (flow-graph like) framework for ML.
 As the block data types are generic, graphs can be made to manipulate images, audio, matrices etc.